To install the AutoCC MIDI FX Script, unzip the downloaded package and move the file named

 441K AutoCC.pst to the following folder.
 You will have to create the

-After installation, AutoCC can be found in the 441K folder in MainStage 3’s Scripter MIDI FX plugin.
+After installation, AutoCC can be found in MainStage 3’s Scripter MIDI FX plugin dropdown menu.

 Before AutoCC can be used in MainStage 3, a virtual MIDI port must be created with MacOS’ MIDI IAC driver.
 To create a virtual MIDI port, navigate to ~/Applications/Utilities/Audio MIDI Setup, and press Cmd-6 to bring up the MIDI Studio window.